 These reports also indicate that the groundwater contamination plumes in F Area are well defined as to direction of movement.
 The identified contamination plumes in F Area have well-defined monitoring and testing programs that are in compliance with State and EPA requirements.
 The 2000 RCRA Part B Permit Renewal Application (WSRC 2000a) indicates that the northwest plume from the Old Radioactive Waste Burial Ground, located southeast of F Area, will not pass beneath the MFFF site.
 The Old F-Area Seepage Basin reports indicate that the groundwater contamination plume is located at a depth of over 70 ft (21.3 m) and extends beneath a portion of the northwest corner of the MFFF site boundary.
 The plume migration is to the north towards Upper Three Runs and away from the MFFF site.
 Therefore, further migration of the contaminated plume onto the MFFF site is not anticipated.
-Continued dilution of this contamination plume in the northwest portion of the MFFF site is expected to occur from northward-flowing groundwater beneath the MFFF site.
+Continued dilution of this contamination plume in the northwest portion of the MFFF site.